FANN-on-MCU: An Open-Source Toolkit for Energy-Efficient Neural Network Inference at the Edge of the Internet of Things: Low-Power Processors

 \section{Low-Power Processors}

-As we mentioned in the previous section, one of the main contributions of this paper is the FANN-on-MCU toolkit, which enables MLP on low power processors, in particular microcontrollers.
-Microcontrollers are the backbone of the majority of low-power smart devices for the IoT.
-In the following, we provide a short overview of the ARM Cortex-M family of microcontrollers, and we introduce the Mr. Wolf SoC we use as a representative of the RISC-V-based family of PULP processors.
+As we mentioned in the previous section, one of the main contributions of this paper is the FANN-on-MCU toolkit, which enables MLP on low power processors, in particular MCUs.
+MCUs are the backbone of the majority of low-power smart devices for the IoT.
+In the following, we provide a short overview of the ARM Cortex-M family of MCUs, and we introduce the Mr. Wolf System on Chip (SoC) we use as a representative of the RISC-V-based family of PULP processors.
 Both processors have a power consumption of milliwatts and are suitable for small-size (hundreds of mAh) battery operation.
 Moreover, we describe InfiniWolf, an embedded platform we designed that incorporates both an ARM Cortex-M and a PULP processor to enable low-power real-time wearable applications.